spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/database-schema-definition.md

 {% info_block warningBox "Warning" %}

-Functionality is available only with Spryker Core feature `202304.0` or higher.
+Functionality is available only with versions later than `202212.0`.

 {% endinfo_block %}